natecox/corrator/README.md

 For additional options, see `corrator --help`.

+### Config via URL

+Alternatively, if you want to consume JSON from a URL (e.g., you generate the config on the fly) you can use the `-u` flag to provide a URL.

+You can find the reference schema [here](src/config.schema.json).

 ## Configuring Corrator

 The heart of corrator is a configuration directory featuring two files: